harterrt/harterrt/content/mozilla/okrs_and_deliverables.md

 Sometimes, our projects lose steam near the finish line;
 The tool becomes "good enough" for day-to-day use or a stakeholder loses interest.
 Maybe the moment of urgency has passed.
-In any case, it feels like the project is drifting to completion instead of being driven.
+In any case, it feels like the project is drifting to completion.
 If we focus our team on one project, we'll be **able to execute faster**.
 This means:

-* It's less likely that shareholders will lose intrest
+* Share holders are less likely to lose interest
-* It will be easier to keep context because we've cut back on *Zero Weeks*.
+* We'll have fewer *Zero Weeks* so we'll be able to **maintain context**
-* It will be easier to remember our motivations.
-  (Sometimes it's hard to remember why we're even working on a project)
+* We'll **stay motivated** because the problem will be fresh in our minds (Sometimes it's hard to remember why we're even working on a project)
-* We'll notice drift more quickly (because we'll have more eyes)
+* We'll stay on task and notice drift more quickly (because we'll have more eyes)

-If you and your team are all **working on the same big-scary goal** you'll also **feel more connected** - even if you're only contributing an hour or two that week.
-Our team has a lot of projects going on at the same time and we are distributed around the world.
+Our team has a lot of projects going on at the same time and we're distributed around the world.
 It's easy to feel disconnected from a teammate if you don't work on the same projects.
+**Working towards the same goal will make us feel more connected** - even if someone's only contributing an hour or two that week.

 ## But what about all the other work?

-In reality, we have dozens of responsibilites we have to execute on every day: code reviews, answering questions, meetings, interviews, actually coding...
+In reality, we have dozens of responsibilities we have to execute on every day: code reviews, answering questions, meetings, interviews, actually coding...
 Setting a single wildly important goal can **feel like you're ignoring all of the other important work** that needs to get done.
 I get that, and I'm still a little suspicious of this methodology for that reason.

-However, I think I have a work around for this.
+However, I think I have a work-around for this.
-I think we should continue to end our quarters by prioritizing and packing the next quarter's work.
+We should continue to end our quarters by prioritizing and packing the next quarter's work.
 That work should be called our **"Deliverables" not our OKRs**.

 We should **expect to get our deliverables done** every quarter (not 70% done, as recommended for OKRs).
-Truthfully, I think that's a much more useful and interesting metric for our partner teams.
+I think this is a much more useful and interesting metric for our partner teams.
 We have teams that depend on our work.
-I don't want them to have to **guess which 30% of our goals isn't going to get done** this quarter.
+I don't want them to have to
+**guess at which 30% of our goals isn't going to get done**.

+Of course,
-Now this isn't great because we now have two rounds of planning and reporting.
+this isn't great because now we have two rounds of planning and reporting.
 It sounds like more busy work and more reporting.
 But, I think it's **actually less work that what we're doing now**.
 Compare the two workflows.